Io-x/zdocs/OperatingSystems.md

 12. Explain three file systems that are applicable to a current operating system.

-13. Explain how the distinction between kernel mode and user mode functions as a rudimentary form of protection (security) system.
+13. Explain the distinction between kernel mode and user mode functions as a rudimentary form of protection (security) system.

 14. Discuss with examples why main memory is not suitable for permanent program storage or backup purposes.
 Furthermore, what is the main disadvantage to storing data on a magnetic disk drive as opposed to main memory?